• Skip to primary navigation

 What are ‘SMART’ goals?
 This is an abbreviation meaning your goals should be specific, measurable, achievable, realistic, and time-bound respectively.

-Instead of using the academic strengths on just getting good grades why not use it to set goals.
+Instead of using academic strengths to get good grades, why not use them to set goals?

 Realistic: is it real?
 Not just based on their favorites fairytales or movies